acmoura/acmoura.github.io/content/home/about.md

 # About me

 I am a PhD candidate in Economics at Tilburg University.
 I am interested in microeconometric applications within health economics.
-My current research topics include identifying the sources of regional variation in healthcare expenditures and competition in the market for over-the-counter drugs.
+My current research topics include identifying the sources of regional variation in healthcare expenditures and price competition in the market for over-the-counter drugs.

 My supervisors are [Martin Salm](https://research.tilburguniversity.edu/en/persons/martin-salm) and [Jan Boone](https://janboone.github.io/homepage/).
 I expect to graduate in summer 2021.